korylprince/hassio-apcupsd/apcupsd/README.md

 For help with configuring apcupsd itself, see the [manual](http://www.apcupsd.com/manual/manual.html).

+### Email Information

+`apcupsd` (the daemon) contains utilities to automatically email someone when a battery event occurs.
+This add-on does not currently support email (it just mocks the `mail` command.)
+If this is something you'd like, feel free to submit a PR.

 # Home Assistant Configuration

 Home Assistant can communicate with this add-on through the [internal Hass.io network](https://home-assistant.io/developers/hassio/addon_communication/):